SRD760 - Geo-Planning and Design

 |Scheduled learning activities - cloud (online)||

-Learning experiences are via CloudDeakin and includes 3 x 1 hour scheduled online seminars and 2 x 1 hour scheduled practical learning sessions per trimester.
+Learning experiences are via CloudDeakin and includes 3 x 1 hour scheduled online seminar per trimester, 2 x 1 hour scheduled practical learning sessions per trimester.

 SRD760 will introduce students to the processes involved in planning for large scale urban development.
 In this trimester, students will explore urban ecological inquiries that are typical in a professional practice at various scales of planning.
 This will involve an examination of aspects such as identification of land suitability, site selection, scenario planning, land use budgeting and evaluation of capacity to accommodate urban development.
 Consideration will be given to the environmental, social, and spatial challenges and considerations in the Australian context.